stivenbautista1998/marketshop-react/README.md

 - Great performance and full of functionalities.
 - The App is completely adaptable to all the screens and sizes.
-- filter products according to name and category.
+- Filter products according to name and category.
 - It uses localStorage for data persistency.
 - Consumes an API that stores the product info.
 - It handles the orders done by users.